suprava2411/suprava2411/README.md

 - 👋 Hi, I’m @suprava2411
-- 👀 I’m interested in Fullstack java developer
+- 👀 I’m interested in learning new skills
 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me supravapriyadarshini24@gmail.com